 Both MPC and our other educational programs aim to serve our students with the foundational understanding that with support, young people are able to address the needs of their own communities.

 Each and every donor friend of Sahar is an essential member of our community that champions Afghan girls’ education.
 We hope you will make a donation gift of a minimum of $100.00 today to provide safe learning environments for girls and foster gender allies that also support the human rights of girls and women in Afghanistan.

 We know many of you have questions about the impact of President Biden’s decision to withdraw American troops from Afghanistan by September 11, 2021.
-In response to President Biden’s decision, Sahar’s Board of Directors and staff have reaffirmed our enduring commitment to educating young Afghan women and girls in Balkh province.
+In response to President Biden’s decision, Sahar’s Board of Directors and staff have reaffirmed our enduring commitment to educating young Afghan women and girls.
 We’ve served over 250,000 girls since September 2001 and witnessed the incredible strides in girls’ lives through education.
-We will continue to stay on the ground, support our Afghan team in Mazar-i-Sharif, and maintain the vital security precautions that enable our students and staff’s success.
+We will continue to stay on the ground, support our Afghan team, and maintain the vital security precautions that enable our students and staff’s success.